AlexAntony3/AlexDevPath/README.md

 - A form is required whereby the user can create a meeting with myself for any coding related topics.
 - Validation is required throughout to provide users with any feedback required.
 - I can review the database to manage user's forms and requirements.
-- A separate admin login for myself to manage CRUD functionality for appointments made.
+- A separate staff login for myself and staff to manage CRUD functionality for appointments made.
 - Professional and modern design.

 ### User Stories